dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

     such iterators would have to be defined in a separate partial class declaration without the `unsafe` modifier.
   - Disadvantage: this would be a breaking change in LangVersion=13 (iterators in unsafe classes are allowed in C# 12).

-- Instead of an iterator defining a safe context for the whole declaration, only the iterator body could define a safe context.
+- Instead of an iterator defining a safe context for the body only, the whole signature could be a safe context.
-  That might be easier to implement (declarations do not need to look for `yield` in bodies during binding) and consistent in the way that bodies should not affect declarations but inconsistent in the way that `unsafe` normally affects the whole declaration.
+  That is inconsistent with the rest of the language in that bodies normally do not affect declarations but here a declaration would be either safe or unsafe depending on whether the body is an iterator or not.
+  It would be also a breaking change in LangVersion=13 as in C# 12 iterator signatures are unsafe (they can contain pointer array parameters, for example).

+- Applying the `unsafe` modifier to an iterator could affect the body as well as the signature.
+  Such iterators would not be very useful though because their unsafe bodies could not contain `yield return`s, they could have only `yield break`s.

 [definite-assignment]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/variables.md#94-definite-assignment
 [simple-names]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/expressions.md#1284-simple-names